The importance of real-time information in construction

 That gap created numerous delays that needed to be avoided to keep a project on time and on budget.
 While cell phones, and now smartphones, have created a lull in this lapse, they aren’t always used to their fullest potential.

-[click_to_tweet tweet=”There are many who describe data as the oil of the new era.
-But that’s actually not so accurate.
-Data is even more important than oil due to its infinite nature!” quote=”There are many who describe data as the oil of the new era.
-But that’s not accurate.
-Data is even more important than oil due to its infinite nature!”]
 When mobile devices first came out, the information that was needed was relayed to those in the office or in the field via a phone call or a meeting.
-In a small scale, this tactic might work fine and not become a bottleneck.
+On a small scale, this tactic might work fine and not become a bottleneck.

 However, when multiple people should be reached, all those calls can create a lengthy process that is hindering the smooth development of the project.